Configure Ape

 uri: http://localhost:5030

-Now, the ape-geth core plugin will use the URL http://localhost:5030 to connect and make requests.
+Now, the ape-node core plugin will use the URL http://localhost:5030 to connect and make requests.

-WARN: Instead of using ape-geth to connect to an Infura or Alchemy node, use the ape-infura or ape-alchemy provider plugins instead, which have their own way of managing API keys via environment variables.
+Instead of using ape-node to connect to an Infura or Alchemy node, use the ape-infura or ape-alchemy provider plugins instead, which have their own way of managing API keys via environment variables.

 For more information on networking as a whole, see this guide.